BSIS-BPC-DC/Nscan-System/README.md

 How to Run
 ----------
 1. Open folder
-2. Run the Nscan System.EXE as Administrator
+2. Run the Nscan system.EXE as Administrator